jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

 1. Return to your YummyRation project page on DevOps Services.

 1. Near the run bar, click the **Live Edit** button.
 Let the app deployment finish.
-  * Live Edit mode allows you to quickly preview changes to JavaScript applications (like the YummyRation Node.js app).
-When you update your code with Live Edit turned on, you can refresh your web application's browser window to see those changes reflected seconds after you make them.
+  * Bluemix Live Sync allows you to quickly preview changes to JavaScript applications (like the YummyRation Node.js app).
+When you update your code with Live Sync turned on, you can refresh your web application's browser window to see those changes reflected seconds after you make them.

 2. In the file explorer, next to `views`, click the **>** to expand the contents of the folder.
 Then, click **home.jade**.